CMV and Transplant Patients

 How is CMV in transplant patients diagnosed?

 Before your transplant, your healthcare provider may want to know whether you have an inactive infection with CMV.
-Your organ donor may also undergo testing for CMV.
+Your organ donor will also undergo testing for CMV.
 This information will help make a treatment plan to lower your chances of a CMV infection.
 A number of different tests might give this information.
-Your healthcare provider can let you know at this time if you have an inactive CMV infection.
+Your healthcare provider can let you know at this time if you or your organ donor have an inactive CMV infection.

 If you don’t have a CMV infection, you might become newly infected with it if the donated organ was already carrying the virus.
 If you do have a CMV infection, there is a risk that the virus will reactivate after your transplant.